Who do we fund?

 - Organisations established for the benefit of children and young people under the age of 25.

-- Organisations supporting older people aged 60 years or over.
+- Organisations supporting older people in their retirement.

 Who and what we fund